Boeing B-52 Stratofortress: Pre-production and production

 During ground testing on 29 November 1951, the XB-52's pneumatic system failed during a full-pressure test; the resulting explosion severely damaged the trailing edge of the wing, necessitating considerable repairs.
 The YB-52, the second XB-52 modified with more operational equipment, first flew on 15 April 1952 with "Tex" Johnston as the pilot.
-A 2-hour, 21-minute proving flight from Boeing Field, King County, in Seattle, Washington, to Larson Air Force Base was undertaken with Boeing test pilot Johnston and USAF Lieutenant Colonel Guy M. Townsend.
+A 2-hour, 21-minute proving flight from Boeing Field, near Seattle, Washington, to Larson Air Force Base was undertaken with Boeing test pilot Johnston and USAF Lieutenant Colonel Guy M. Townsend.
 The XB-52 followed on 2 October 1952.
 The thorough development, including 670 days in the wind tunnel and 130 days of aerodynamic and aeroelastic testing, paid off with smooth flight testing.
 Encouraged, the USAF increased its order to 282 B-52s.

 Only three of the 13 B-52As ordered were built.
 All were returned to Boeing and used in their test program.
 On 9 June 1952, the February 1951 contract was updated to order the aircraft under new specifications.
 The final 10, the first aircraft to enter active service, were completed as B-52Bs.
 At the roll-out ceremony on 18 March 1954, Air Force Chief of Staff General Nathan Twining said:

 The B-52B was followed by progressively improved bomber and reconnaissance variants, culminating in the B-52G and turbofan B-52H.
 To allow rapid delivery, production lines were set up both at its main Seattle factory and at Boeing's Wichita facility.
 More than 5,000 companies were involved in the huge production effort, with 41% of the airframe being built by subcontractors.
 The prototypes and all B-52A, B and C models (90 aircraft) were built at Seattle.
 Testing of aircraft built in Seattle caused problems due to jet noise, which led to the establishment of curfews for engine tests.
 Aircraft were ferried 150 mi east on their maiden flights to Larson Air Force Base near Moses Lake, where they were fully tested.

 As production of the B-47 came to an end, the Wichita factory was phased in for B-52D production, with Seattle responsible for 101 D-models and Wichita 69.
 Both plants continued to build the B-52E, with 42 built at Seattle and 58 at Wichita, and the B-52F (44 from Seattle and 45 from Wichita).
-For the B-52G, Boeing decided in 1957 to transfer all production to Wichita, which freed up Seattle for other tasks, in particular, the production of airliners.
+For the B-52G, Boeing decided in 1957 to transfer all production to Wichita, which freed up Seattle for other tasks, particularly the production of airliners.
 Production ended in 1962 with the B-52H, with 742 aircraft built, plus the original two prototypes.